Still, every store has hidden secrets to getting the most bang for your buck – even Whole Foods!

 For example, according to the United States Department of Agriculture, in order for eggs to be labeled free-range, “producers must demonstrate to the Agency that the poultry has been allowed access to the outside.”

 We may think this looks like happy chickens, roaming on some grassy acreage eating bugs and grass.
 In reality, it’s thousands of chickens packed into a barn that has a few oversized doggie doors on either side.
 This article offers a good explanation and great images to illustrate.

 I wrote this article on what the meat labels mean and I’m saving the various types of eggs for another post, but my point here is this: know your food labels so you’re not overpaying for the quality you think you’re getting.

 7. Use Sprouts Mobile Coupons

-Sprouts Market has mobile coupons that usually line-up with their Deals of the Month (more on that below).
-Thee coupons are usually for brands you normally don’t find coupons for, and they’re brands you usually only find at health food stores.
+Sprouts Market has mobile coupons that usually line up with their Deals of the Month (more on that below).
+These coupons are usually for brands you normally don’t find coupons for, and they’re brands you usually only find at health food stores.